 Having many other wannabe thrill-seekers around made it easier to feel the exhilaration of that one usually wouldn’t have the opportunity to experience anywhere else in the world.
 Don’t forget to ask your fellow cliff-jumpers to count you down to build up the adrenaline.

-There’s plenty of other things to do around Waimea Bay, that you could easily spend an entire day exploring this one area.
+There are plenty of other things to do around Waimea Bay, that you could easily spend an entire day exploring this one area.

 Across the road from Waimea Bay Beach is the entrance to Waimea Valley, which offers some fantastic hiking, and swimming holes at Waimea Falls.
 A little further north along the Kamehameha Highway is Shark’s Bay, a well-known snorkeling and cave diving spot.